Our Pillars

 Access to Energy

 Access to energy is a critical enabler of economic activity and social services.
-Yet, only one-third of Mozambique’s population has electricity access, dropping to just 5% in rural areas.
+Yet access remains deeply uneven: while Mozambique’s national electrification rate reached 60.1% in 2024, rural access stands at just 6%, and in a province like Cabo Delgado the gap is wider still.
 The Foundation supports initiatives that address both off-grid and on-grid energy needs, while also promoting clean cooking solutions.

-As a corporately initiated institution, the Foundation is uniquely positioned to support the Government’s “Energy for All by 2030” agenda.
+As a corporately initiated institution, the Foundation is uniquely positioned to support the Government’s “Energy for All” Program, which targets universal electricity access by 2030.
 It promotes off-grid collective and individual solutions in selected communities and facilitates access to compressed natural gas.
 These efforts aim to close the energy gap, improve quality of life, and unlock new opportunities for inclusive development.

 Support to Employment Generating Private Sector